25 Best Ethical & Sustainable Clothing Brands In 2021

 A few ethical fashion facts

-There are mulitple issues to fix in fast fashion (from microplastics to overconsumption, animal and worker's rights, toxic waste, water scarcity...) and sadly no ethical clothing brand can hope to solve them all.
+There are multiple issues to fix in fast fashion (from microplastics to overconsumption, unethical supply chains, animal, worker's rights, toxic waste and water scarcity...).
+Sadly, no ethical clothing brand can hope to solve them all.

 But the scale of the fashion industry and our clothing waste is what's so hard to get your head around as a consumer.

 - Cotton is great because it's a natural material rather than plastic.
 However, one kilogram of cotton - equivalent to the weight of a shirt and pair of jeans - can take as much as 10,000–20,000 litres of water to produce.

 - Talking of water, in 2016, WRAP estimated that the water footprint of clothes used in the UK was 8 billion cubic metres.
 The fashion industry consumes an estimated 79 billion cubic metres of fresh water annually.

 - By 2030 the fashion industry is projected to use 35% more land for fibre production.
 That's land not used for biodiversity, conservation or to grow crops or build homes.